KIMCHI RECIPE: Complete EASY Tutorial [SMALL BATCH KIMCHI] Whole & Sliced Kimchi (통배추김치 막김치) キムチ

-The size of the cabbage is less important.
-Look for cabbage that feels dense and "heavy."
-Ideally, you want to buy cabbage that is compact with lots of leaves.
+The size of the napa cabbage is less important.
+Look for cabbages that feel dense and "heavy."
+Ideally, you want to buy a napa cabbage that is compact with lots of leaves.
 So the weight of your cabbage is definitely more important than its size.

 Lay the cabbage on its side.
 Starting at the middle, side part of the cabbage, cut it down the middle, towards the root end.
 Don't cut the leafy part of the cabbage with your knife.
 Using both hands, split open the cabbage from the root end, all the way to the leafy ends.